-This annual report of the activities of the Juvenile Court of Memphis and Shelby County for calendar year 2018, represents my forth year as presiding Judge, after taking the oath of office on September 1, 2014.
-Let me begin this year with a hearty salute to all the men and women who make up the JCMSC Team.
-The content of this annual report would not be possible without professionalism, dedication and hard work exhibited by each of you every day.
-I am truly blessed to lead what I consider to be one of the finest courthouses in the country and it is my distinct honor to serve the citizens of Shelby County in this capacity.
+This annual report of the activities of the Juvenile Court of Memphis and Shelby County for calendar year 2019, represents my fifth year as presiding Judge, after taking the oath of office on September 1, 2014.
+I begin this year filled with the optimism of a team leader in charge of an outstanding group of men and women who make up the JCMSC Team.
+Over the past year we have worked to towards and completed tasks and new best practices programming that allows us to continue to lead the nation as a Model Juvenile Court.
+The content of this annual report would not be possible without the professionalism, dedication and hard work exhibited by each of you every day.
+I am truly blessed to lead this team as we serve the citizens of Shelby County in this capacity.

-This report serves as an overview of the tireless work of hundreds of dedicated employees and volunteers on behalf of children and families in Shelby County.
-For more than a century, Juvenile Court has engaged in a quest for excellence by constantly searching for ways to improve services while building upon research and evidence-based practices.
-Many juvenile justice initiatives undertaken at this Court have been adopted as models for other programs in Tennessee and across the nation; but over the past 4-years our pursuit to become a model court has allowed us to create new programming and services which others courts around the country are beginning replicate.
+This report serves as a synopsis of the tireless work of hundreds of dedicated employees and volunteers responding to the needs of the children and families in Shelby County.
+For more than a century, Juvenile Court has been involved in a quest for excellence by constantly searching for ways to improve services while building upon our research and evidence-based practices.
+Many juvenile justice initiatives carried out at this Court have been adopted as models for other programs in Tennessee and across the nation; but over the past 4-years our pursuit to become and remain a model court has allowed us to create new programming and services which other courts around the country are beginning to try and replicate.

-The process of developing new initiatives continues and several significant events in 2018 have planted seeds which are growing now and it won't be long until those seeds yield fruits.
+Our quest for developing new initiatives continues and several significant events in 2019 have planted seeds which are growing now.
+My prayer is for a plentiful harvest which will yield the expected fruits of our labor.